Codecademy/docs/content/general/concepts/string/string.md

 ---
-Title: 'String'
+Title: "String"
 Description: 'In computer science, sequences of characters are referred to as strings.
 Strings can be any length and can include any character such as letters, numbers, symbols, whitespace (spaces, tabs, new lines).
 It is usually contained within a pair of single quotes or "double quotes".
 A string can be thought of as a list of characters.
 Like any other list, each character in a string has an index.'
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Data Types'
+  - "Data Types"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 In computer science, sequences of characters are referred to as **strings**.
 Strings can be any length and can include any character such as: